flexera-public/policy_templates/saas/servicenow/inactive_approvers/README.md

 This policy integrates with the ServiceNow API to retrieve approval history.
 Therefore the following are prerequisites for this policy to execute:

 - ServiceNow implementation
-- ServiceNow user with the appropriate permissions to read approval history (sysapproval_approver table)
+- ServiceNow user with the appropriate permissions to read approval history (sysapproval_approver table), read roles (sys_user_role table), and read users (sys_user table)
-- The ServiceNow user credentials must then be stored as RightScale Credentials in the account in which this policy will be applied.
-The credentials must be named `SERVICENOW_USERNAME` and `SERVICENOW_PASSWORD`.

 ## Input Parameters